 Outlook

 With Kubernetes you know know a solution to manage container-based applications in an professional IT-environment.
 However, you still need to set-up the Kubenetes environment and possibly the underlying host machines.
-Going forward you will look at so called serverless solutions in cloud service offerings building and using functions as the basis for microservices.
+Going forward you will look at so called serverless solutions in cloud service offerings, building and using functions as the basis for microservices.